intel-iot-roadshow/roadshow-docs/docs/connectivity/ethernet_over_usb/index.md

 * [Windows »](windows/index.html)
 * [Linux »](linux/index.html)

-_Note: At this time, Ethernet over USB on Mac is not officially supported._
+_Note: At this time, Ethernet over USB on Mac is not officially supported; use a [Wi-Fi connection](../wifi/index.html) instead._